lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/coroutines/cancelling-coroutines/index.md

 ## Checking isActive

-Cancelling a coroutine will change a job's `isActive` flag to `true`.
+Cancelling a coroutine will change a job's `isActive` flag to `false`.
 This flag can then be used to check if a job is still running, has been cancelled or one of the other non-running states.

 As discussed in the previous section, the built-in coroutines will handle cancellation for you.
 Therefore you're going to need to check the `isActive` flag for the following reasons: